mapsync/carroll-advisory/src/pages/blog/2019-03-01-boil-water-advisory.md

 ---
 templateKey: blog-post
-title: Boil Water Advisory
+title: Boil Water Advisory TEST
 date: 2019-03-01T10:04:07.480Z
 draft: false
+description: |-
+  This is only a TEST
-description: A boil water advisory is in effect for the downtown area.
+  A boil water advisory is in effect for the downtown area.
 ---
+This is only a TEST of our notification system

 A boil water advisory is in effect for the downtown area.
 To see the advisory area, use the link below.

 [See Map of Area](/map/?layer=Advisory&feature=0)